Tethylamna

 Tethylamna is an extinct genus of mackerel sharks that lived during the Eocene.
-It contains one valid species, T. dunni, and another potential species, T. twiggsensis.
+It contains one valid species, T. dunni, and T. twiggsensis.
 Its fossils have been found in North America, South America, Africa, and Asia.
-T. twiggsensis has also been assigned to Brachycarcharias.
+T. twiggsensis has also been assigned to Brachycarcharias, Lamna, and Cretalamna.
+Some paleontologist suggested that Brachycarcharias koerti might have some relation and could even belong to same genus, making it a possible third species, but this classification hasn't been formalized yet.